wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Load Balancers can also use (X.509) SSL certificates installed to convert "https://" encrypted requests to unencrypted "http://" requests passed on to web servers.
 This reduces the decryption and encryption workload on individual servers.
 Some load balancers (such as F5) are specialized servers with special (ASIC) chips to process faster than standard computers.
 F5 itself, NGINX, Cisco, and others also have software-based load balancers.

-Each Load Balancer and Auto Scaling Group (ASG) keeps its own <a target="_blank" href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-monitoring-features.html">set of logs to S3 objects</a>.
+Each Elastic Load Balancer (ELB) and EC2 Auto Scaling Group (ASG) keeps its own <a target="_blank" href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-monitoring-features.html">set of logs to S3 objects</a>.
+The default is only EC2 status checks.
-So first set S3 bucket Properties > Logging of "aws-bucket-logging" to enabled.
+So set S3 bucket Properties > Logging of "aws-bucket-logging" to enabled.

-To determine whether each instance within an AWS EC2 Auto Scaling Group (ASG) is "OutOfService", Elastic Load Balancer listeners automatically check the health of instances within each ASG.
+To determine whether each instance within an ASG is "OutOfService" and need to be replaced, listeners periodically checks the health of each instance.
 The frequency between "pings" is set by the "Grace Period" (such as 300 seconds).<a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/2062/lesson/3/module/206">*</a>

 AWS can keep a time-series ELB Access Logs of requests processed by a Load Balancer, which saves response latencies along with time of occurance, client IP address, request paths, and server responses.
-But in AWS such need to be activated at intervals of either 5 or 60 minutes.
+But they need to be activated at intervals of either 5 or 60 minutes.

-AWS does NOT provide an UI to process the logs it stores in S3.
+AWS does NOT provide an UI to process and present analytics visualization to the logs it stores in S3.
 So filtering and analytics visualization are done using additional tools:

    * <a target="_blank" href="https://www.youtube.com/watch?v=PFUcF9Ye0fc">